Chicago Rivet & Machine (NYSEAMERICAN:CVR) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Get Free Report) in a research note issued on Saturday.
-The brokerage set a “sell” rating on the stock.
+StockNews.com initiated coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research report report published on Sunday morning.
+The firm issued a sell rating on the stock.

-Separately, TheStreet downgraded shares of Chicago Rivet & Machine from a “b-” rating to a “c+” rating in a report on Tuesday, June 6th.
+Separately, TheStreet cut shares of Chicago Rivet & Machine from a b- rating to a c+ rating in a report on Tuesday, June 6th.

 Chicago Rivet & Machine Co operates in the fastener industry in North America.
 The company operates in two segments, Fasteners and Assembly Equipment.
 The Fastener segment manufactures and sells rivets, cold-formed fasteners and parts, and screw machine products.
 The Assembly Equipment segment manufactures and sells automatic rivet setting machines and assembly equipment, as well as parts and tools for related machines.